Neural Information Squeezer for Causal Emergence: Results

 \subsubsection{Simple Boolean Network}

 Our framework can not only work on continuous time series and markov chain, but also can work on a networked system on which each node follows a discrete micro mechanism.

-For example, boolean network is a typical discrete dynamical system in which the node contains two possible states (0 or 1), and the state of each node is affected by the state of the neighboring nodes connected to it.
+For example, boolean network is a typical discrete dynamical system in which the node contains two possible states (0 or 1), and the state of each node is affected by the state of the neighbors connected to it.
 We follow the example in \cite{Hoel2013causal_emergence}.
-Figure \ref{fig:micro_mechanism} shows an exampled boolean network with 4 nodes, and each node follows the same micro mechanism as shown in the right table of Figure \ref{fig:micro_mechanism}.
+Figure \ref{fig:micro_mechanism} shows an exampled boolean network with 4 nodes, and each node follows the same micro mechanism as shown in the table of Figure \ref{fig:micro_mechanism}.
 In the table, each entry is the probability of each node's state conditions on the state combination of its neighbors.
-For example, if the current node is A, then the first entry is $Pr(x_A^{t+1}=0|x_C=0, x_D=0)=0.7$, which means that A will take value 0 with the probability 0.7 when the state combination of C and D is 00.
+For example, if the current node is A, then the first entry is $Pr(x_A^{t+1}=0|x_C^t=0, x_D^t=0)=0.7$, which means that A will take value 0 with probability 0.7 when the state combination of C and D is 00.
 By taking all the single node mechanisms together, we can obtain a large markovian transition matrix with $2^4=16$ states which is the complete micro mechanism of the whole network.

 We sample the one step state transition of the entire network for 50,000 batches and each batch contains 100 different initial conditions which are randomly sampled from the possible state space evenly, and we then feed these data to the NIS model.
-By systematically search for different $q$, we found that the effective causal emergence information peaks at $q=1$ as shown in Figure \ref{fig:boolnet_result}.
-Under this condition, we can visualize the coarse-graining strategy by Figure \ref{fig:boolnet_result}, on which the x-coordinate is the decimal coding for the binary micro-states (e.g., 5 denotes for the state 0101), and the y-coordinate represents the codes for macro-states.
+By systematically search for different $q$, we found that the dimension averaged causal emergence peaks at $q=1$ as shown in Figure \ref{fig:boolnet_result}(a).
+Under this condition, we can visualize the coarse-graining strategy by Figure \ref{fig:boolnet_result}(b), on which the x-coordinate is the decimal coding for the binary micro-states (e.g., 5 denotes for the state 0101), and the y-coordinate represents the codes for macro-states.
 The data points can be clearly classified into 4 clusters according to their y-coordinate.
 This means the NIS network found 4 discrete macro-states although the states are continuous real numbers.
 Interestingly, we found that the mapping between the 16 micro states and 4 macro states are identical as the coarse-graining strategy shown in the example in ref \cite{Hoel2013causal_emergence}.
 However, any prior information neither the method on how to group the nodes nor the coarse graining strategy, nor the dynamics are known by our algorithm.
+Finally, theorems \ref{thm.info_bottle} and \ref{thm.harder} are verified in this example as shown in Figure \ref{fig:boolnet_result} (c) and (d).